theprivateer/blog/content/pages/about.md

 ---
 title: "About"
 ---
 I'm a part-time cyclist and full-time web developer.
+PHP and [Laravel](https://laravel.com) are my jam.

 I live in Brisbane, Australia with my wife and two kids and I spend way too much time looking at bikes on the internet.